-At some level or other, much of Africa's wildlife could support and be much supported by wildlife exploitation.
+At some level or other, much of Africa's wildlife could support and be much improved by more and better managed wildlife exploitation.
 Many of the fish stocks of the world could support and benefit from wise exploitation (what else will pay for the navies policing good behaviour?).
 How different is the rainforest story?